sergiofontes/lean-bem/README.md

 - The modifier name describes its appearance (“What size?” or “Which theme?” and so on—`big` or `dark`), its state (“How is it different from the others?”—`disabled`, `focused`, etc.) and its behavior (“How does it behave?” or “How does it respond to the user?”—such as `switch-theme`).
 - A modifier can't be used alone.
 It should change the appearance, behavior, or state of the entity, not replace it.
 - Each modifier is a combined class (used alongside the block or element class).
 - The modifier name is preceded by a hyphen `-`, an exceptional *character that visually differentiates* the modifier from the block or element.
-E.g., `-modifier`.
+Eg., `-modifier`.
 - Composed-words separated by a single hyphen `-`.
-E.g., `-modifier-name`.
+Eg., `-modifier-name`.
+- When possible, combine a modifier class with its parent one.
+Eg., `.button.-big {…}`.
+  - Or combine them with an element.
+Eg., `.button_primary.-disabled {…}`.
+  - Don't nest modifier classes, or you can end up missing the target.
+Eg., `.search .-big {…}` 🚫.

 ### Example
 ```html